Bulat-Ziganshin/EasyProtoBuf/codegen/parser/grammar/SEMANTICS.md

 The EasyPB parser therefore:

 - stores imports in `ParsedProto::imports`;
+- validates and consumes top-level service/RPC declarations without storing them in the trimmed descriptor model;
 - stores proto3 in `FileDescriptorProto.syntax`; proto2 is represented by an absent field 12, matching `protoc`;
 - consumes arbitrary options structurally but materializes only fields present in the trimmed descriptor model, including `default`, `packed`,